roberiacono/riaco-was-this-helpful/README.txt

 **Improve content strategy**: identify helpful vs. unhelpful posts to guide updates and new content.

+**Track content performance after updates**: use the reset feedback feature to see how your posts perform after you make changes or optimizations, without losing historical data.

 **Boost engagement**: give users a one-click way to interact with your articles.

 **Enhance SEO indirectly**: updating low-rated content can improve dwell time and reduce bounce rates.